2017-2018 Academic Year

 The following benefits are involved in Open Enrollment:

-Employee premiums will depend on employee participation in the Wellness Program and how many of the 4 wellness goals have been met.
+Employee premiums will depend on employee participation in the Wellness Program.
 Employees who choose to opt out of the Wellness Program will pay for 20% of the premium that the college normally pays for a single employee.
 Please see the Wellness Program for further details about the wellness goals.

 In your coverage decision, remember that the rates above are gross deductions.
 The net cost to you will be 75-80% of these figures due to taking them out of your check pre-tax (tax free).